vivalaclara/ilovefloppa/README.md

+#Description
+An interactive app as a tribute to my favorite animal, the caracal (also known online as big floppa).
+On this app, you can watch caracal videos on floppa TV, take a quiz about the caracal and find links to social media profiles of famous (iconic even!) floppas

+Here you can see the [figma prototype](https://www.figma.com/file/s12Ts5NGQkXvwZMJkhj9PW/i-love-floppa?node-id=0%3A1&t=gJW0bCq6fKdG3MUr-1) to this project

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Here you can see the [figma prototype](https://www.figma.com/file/s12Ts5NGQkXvwZMJkhj9PW/i-love-floppa?node-id=0%3A1&t=gJW0bCq6fKdG3MUr-1) to this project

 ## Available Scripts